-Christopher P. Stief is the chair of Fisher Phillips' Employee Defection & Trade Secrets Practice Group.
+Christopher P. Stief is the chair of Fisher Phillips' Employee Defection & Trade Secrets Practice Group and a member of the firm's International Employment Practice Group.
 To receive notice of future blog posts either follow Christopher P. Stief on Twitter or on LinkedIn or subscribe to this blog's RSS feed.